Downtown Milwaukee: History

-Milwaukee followed national trends with the rise of suburbanization and the decline of traditional downtown areas.
-Downtown Milwaukee suffered acutely from the effects of urban renewal and suburbanization.
-In the 1950s, regional highway construction began which entailed the demolition of hundreds of structures in Downtown and thousands citywide.
+Downtown Milwaukee declined during the rise of suburbanization and the decline of traditional downtown areas across America.
+In the 1950s, regional highway construction began.
+To make room for the highways, hundreds of structures in Downtown were demolished.
 The capstone of this regional Interstate Highway construction project was the completion of the Marquette Interchange in 1966.
-Milwaukee's urban renewal period saw the demolition of several historic landmarks including the Pabst Building, Lake Front Depot, and Everett Street Depot.
-Efforts to revive Downtown's economy came under Mayor Henry Maier in the form of the construction of the MECCA Arena, MECCA Great Hall, U.S. Bank Center and Henry Maier Festival Park.
-Maier's successor John Norquist is largely credited for a change in urban planning policies which began an ongoing renaissance in Downtown.
-During Mayor Norquist, Milwaukee began construction of the Milwaukee Riverwalk and saw widescale redevelopment of abandoned warehouses in the Historic Third Ward.
-That progress continued through the 2000s and 2010s with the construction of The Hop, Wisconsin Center, Fiserv Forum, University Club Tower, the Santiago Calatrava designed wing of the Milwaukee Art Museum and Northwestern Mutual Tower and Commons.
-Downtown Milwaukee's residential population saw significant growth in the 2000s and 2010s.
+Several historic landmarks were demolished during Milwaukee's urban renewal, including the Pabst Building, Lake Front Depot, and Everett Street Depot.
+Mayor Henry Maier attempted to revive Downtown's economy by encouraging construction of the MECCA Arena, MECCA Great Hall, U.S. Bank Center and Henry Maier Festival Park.
+Maier's successor John Norquist is largely credited for beginning an ongoing renaissance in Downtown by changing urban planning policies.
+During his administration, Milwaukee began building the Milwaukee Riverwalk and redeveloped abandoned warehouses in the Historic Third Ward.
+That redevelopment continued through the 2000s and 2010s with the construction of The Hop, Wisconsin Center, Fiserv Forum, University Club Tower, the Santiago Calatrava designed wing of the Milwaukee Art Museum and Northwestern Mutual Tower and Commons.
+Downtown Milwaukee's residential population grew significantly in the 2000s and 2010s.

 Neighborhoods

 Downtown Milwaukee covers an area of 2.5 square miles with a recorded population of 26,710 in 2020.
 The district includes several neighborhoods with distinctive land use patterns, architectural styles and histories.
 East Town, Westown, Historic Third Ward, Lower East Side, Yankee Hill are the primary neighborhoods within Downtown Milwaukee.
-East Town is the traditional core financial district while Westown has adopted a more transportation and cultural activty based profile.
+East Town is the traditional core financial district while Westown has adopted a more transportation and cultural activity based profile.
 The Third Ward and Lower East Side are primarily residential and retail districts adjacent to the Downtown core.